Cloudflare

 });

-New redirects uses the Single Redirects product feature.
-In this mode, CF_REDIRECT and CF_TEMP_REDIRECT functions generates Single Redirects.
+New redirects uses the [Single Redirects](https://developers.cloudflare.com/rules/url-forwarding/) product feature.
+In this mode, `CF_REDIRECT` and `CF_TEMP_REDIRECT` functions generates Single Redirects.

 Enable it using: